zurichat/zc_core/data/README.md

 Data Read
 ----------
 The data read operation occurs at the [GET]  /data/read/{plugin_id}/{collection_name}/{organization_id} endpoint.
-Once the api receives this is request, it checks the internal record to validate that the plugin with this {plugin_id} is the one that created the {collection_name} for the org with this {organization_id}.
+Once the api receives this request, it checks the internal record to validate that the plugin with this {plugin_id} is the one that created the {collection_name} for the org with this {organization_id}.
 Once this is established to be true, then access is granted and the api returns the data requested as an array.
 Extra simple mongodb query parameters can be passed as a url query param e.g ?title=this and the api uses it to query the database.

 The link for testing is at https://zccore.herokuapp.com